divSivasankaran/Face-Recognition-on-Android/README.md

 * `Face-Recognition-on-Android\app\src\main\res\raw\haarcascade_frontalface_default.xml`
 * `Face-Recognition-on-Android\app\src\main\res\raw\lbpcascade_frontalface.xml`

-### Pre-trained weights and other files
+**Model files**

-The pre-trained facenet weights file - `facenet_inception.pb` can be found [here](https://drive.google.com/file/d/1pp0DGJTLvc93zdr3V80FJ7J5EvOLApE6/view).
+* The pre-trained weights file can be found [here](https://drive.google.com/file/d/1pp0DGJTLvc93zdr3V80FJ7J5EvOLApE6/view).
 Add the weights file to the assets folder for the facenet method to work.

-OpenCV Face Tracker requires the cascade files, which are already part of this repository.
+* OpenCV Face Tracker requires the cascade files, which are already part of this repository.
 If you want to test with their other defaults, you can find them [here](https://github.com/opencv/opencv/tree/master/data).

-Note: The facenet model is not currently optimized for mobile and so the performance is less than ideal right now.
+*Note:* The facenet model is not currently optimized for mobile and so the performance is less than ideal right now.
 I'm working on moving to Tensorflow Lite & will publish a new model soon!

 #### Contact
 If you are trying to adapt it for your own use case/facing issues with deploying or wish to share your comments/feedback, reach me at <div1090@gmail.com>